project 1 How does type 2 diabetes impact malaria parasite development and transmission?

 Project 2 Can hackathons be used as an educational and community building activity for college students?

-In collaboration with Dr. Akhavian and Dr. Tandon we held the first CSUEB science & technology hack day with the theme of "Drones and Disease” .
-This hack day focused on developing drone-based tools to disrupt transmission of mosquito-borne illnesses.
+In collaboration with Dr. Akhavian, Dr. Tandon, Dr. Gamba, and Dr. Nouredini we held the third annual CSUEB hack day with the theme of "Hack the Outbreak” .
+This hack day focused on developing drone-based tools aid in a hypothetical cholera outbreak in a refugee camp.
 The goal was to develop an environment where unique interdisciplinary and cross-cultural relationships could be built amongst students, while simultaneously expanding their scientific and technological knowledge base.
-Survey data on the demographics and experiences of students was collected pre- and post-hack day participation.
-The demographics of our participants closely matched that of the university and our participants were equally distributed between science and technology majors.
-We found that the majority of the 60+ students who attended would return for another hack day, felt that they made long-lasting relationships with other participants and agreed that they learned new skills and/or gained new knowledge during the event.
 We are now in the process of planning the next hack day and developing this project further.

 Project 3 establishing an insect petting zoo to travel to local schools